berend-66/patchTST-replication/README.md

 # patchTST-replication
 Reproducing results from 'A Time Series is Worth 64 Words' (Yuqi Nie, et al., 2023) and 'Are Transformers Effective for Time Series Forecasting?'
 (Ailing Zeng, et al., 2022)

-## CLI Example Runs for a Horizon of 96, with Datasets ETTm1, ETTm2, ETTh1:
+## CLI Example Runs for a Horizon of 96, with Datasets ETTm1, ETTm2, ETTh1, and Linear model variants:
+Ensure you are in the LTSF-Linear folder. \\

-Single:
+Single: \
 python run_longExp.py \
   --is_training 1 \
   --model_id ETTm2_336_96 \